 Lars Stole studies strategic pricing, contracts and incentives theory, industrial economics and game theory.
-Stole’s research has appeared in the American Economic Review, Econometrica, the Review of Economic Studies, and the RAND Journal of Economics, to name a few.
-He has published a comprehensive survey of research in strategic price discrimination in “Price Discrimination in Competitive Environments,” which appeared in the Handbook of Industrial Organization, Volume 3.
+Stole’s research has appeared in the American Economic Review, Econometrica, the Review of Economic Studies, the Journal of Political Economy and Games and Economic Behavior.
+He has made numerous contributions to the theory of strategic price discrimination and competition with contracts.

 With David Martimort, “Market Participation in Delegated and Intrinsic Common-Agency Games,” RAND Journal of Economics (2009).

 "Price Discrimination in Competitive Environments," Handbook of Industrial Organization (2008).

 With David Martimort, "The Revelation and Delegation Principles in Common Agency Games," Econometrica (2002).

 With Jean-Charles Rochet, "Nonlinear Pricing with Random Participation," Review of Economic Studies (2002).

 For a listing of research publications, please visit the university library listing page.